 So for example in the Blackburn 2010, the first place local paddler (1st overall as well) got 12 points, the second place local finisher 11 points.
 However, the 3rd place finisher came in 3rd overall but was not awarded any points for this series because he only participates in the Blackburn and no other series race.
 By doing the scoring this way, the standings are compressed making it more competitive from top to bottom, thus increasing overall participation in the Series, which is the overall goal.
 This encourages all levels of paddlers to participate knowing they will conceivably be earning points.

 Each member of the Double Surfski gets half the points based on his overall finish in the race.
-So if the local double places 8th overall, then each member of the double gets 4 points listed under his name.
+So if the local double places 5th overall (8 points), then each member of the double gets 4 points listed under his name.